synatic/noql/docs/README.md

 ### Publishing

-Pushing to the `main` branch will automatically publish the docs to [https://synatic.github.io/sql-to-mongo/](https://synatic.github.io/sql-to-mongo/)
+Pushing to the `main` branch will automatically publish the docs to [https://noql.synatic.dev](https://noql.synatic.dev)

+This is a github pages site, hosted on the `gh-pages` branch of this repo.

 ### Quirks and known issues